-39. Sergeant Benoit observed Keith Massimino for several Admitted. minutes and continued his surveillance of Massimino's conduct by getting into his marked police vehicle and driving around the Waterbury Police Department a couple of times.
-(Exhibit 2, Benoit Affidavit ¶5).
-40. Benoit continued to observe Massimino as he videotaped the Admitted. department's gas pumps, youth division, surveillance cameras, the daily operations, and various entry and exit points of the police department building.
-(Exhibit 2, Benoit Affidavit ¶6; Exhibit A - Complaint Exhibit 1, Doc #3, Massimino Video).
-41. Sergeant Benoit clearly observed the plaintiff as he had his Admitted. camcorder viewing apparatus directed toward the surveillance cameras.
-(Exhibit 2, Benoit Affidavit ¶7).
-42. It was Benoit's impression that Massimino was casing the Admitted that Benoit stated this.
-Exhibit 2, police department for the purpose of engaging in some Benoit Affidavit ¶8.
-Denied that the evidence criminal activity and it was clear to Sergeant Benoit that he supports the objective assertion that "it was clear was videotaping areas of potential danger to persons and to Sergeant Benoit that he was videotaping areas property.
-(Exhibit 2, Benoit Affidavit ¶8). of potential danger to persons and property."
-43. At that time, Benoit was aware of numerous attacks in recent Admitted. years of officers and police stations, including the targeting and assassinations of police officers across the country including a Texas officer who was assassinated in 2015 while pumping gas.
-(Exhibit 2, Benoit Affidavit ¶9).
-44. The manner in which Keith Massimino was videotaping was Admitted that Benoit stated, "The manner in suspicious and alarming and Benoit was concerned that which he was videotaping was suspicious and Massimino was casing the police department for some alarming."
-Ex.
-2, Benoit Affidavit, ¶10.
-Denied potential criminal act ranging from anywhere from criminal that the evidence supports this assertion. mischief up to assault or homicide.
-(Exhibit 2, Benoit Admitted as to the rest.
-Affidavit ¶10).
-45. Mr. Massimino was wearing a jacket and Sergeant Benoit was Admitted. unable to determine whether he may be in possession of a concealed weapon.
-(Exhibit 2, Benoit Affidavit ¶11).
+- 39. Sergeant Benoit observed Keith Massimino for several minutes and continued his surveillance of Massimino's conduct by getting into his marked police vehicle and driving around the Waterbury Police Department a couple of times.
+(Exhibit 2, Benoit Affidavit ¶5) - 40.
+Benoit continued to observe Massimino as he videotaped the department's gas pumps, youth division, surveillance cameras, the daily operations, and various entry and exit points of the police department building.
+(Exhibit 2, Benoit Affidavit ¶6; Exhibit A Complaint Exhibit 1, Doc #3, Massimino Video) - 41.
+Sergeant Benoit clearly observed the plaintiff as he had his camcorder viewing apparatus directed toward the surveillance cameras.
+(Exhibit 2, Benoit Affidavit ¶7) - 42.
+It was Benoit's impression that Massimino was casing the police department for the purpose of engaging in some criminal activity and it was clear to Sergeant Benoit that he was videotaping areas of potential danger to persons and property.
+(Exhibit 2, Benoit Affidavit ¶8) - 43.
+At that time, Benoit was aware of numerous attacks in recent years of officers and police stations, including the targeting and assassinations of police officers across the country including a Texas officer who was assassinated in 2015 while pumping gas.
+(Exhibit 2, Benoit Affidavit ¶9) - 44.
+The manner in which Keith Massimino was videotaping was suspicious and alarming and Benoit was concerned that Massimino was casing the police department for some potential criminal act ranging anywhere from criminal mischief up to assault or homicide.
+(Exhibit 2, Benoit Affidavit ¶10)

+- 45. Mr. Massimino was wearing a jacket and Sergeant Benoit was unable to determine whether he may be in possession of a concealed weapon.
+(Exhibit 2, Benoit Affidavit ¶11) - 46.
+Sergeant Benoit continued to observe Massimino and told Sergeant Frank